 by Gerald Aardsma; February 15, 2018

-A number of users of Dr. Aardsma’s Vitamin MePA Dietary Supplement have reported unexpectedly rapid healing due to the vitamin.
+A number of those supplementing Dr. Aardsma’s Vitamin MePA Dietary Supplement have reported unexpectedly rapid healing due to the vitamin.

 I reported on my own first experience with rapid healing in Aging: Cause & Cure.

 Another improvement is that we seem to heal more quickly.
 For example, I developed very sore muscles in my back between my shoulder blades, and opposite that on my front side, from a bunch of heavy lifting I had to do, on top of some unusual hand pulling of plants I had been obliged to tackle in the garden.
 The pain was of the sort which takes your breath away.
 I took nothing for the pain, and I did not treat the sore muscles in any way, which is pretty standard practice for me.
 I went to bed expecting to lose a lot of sleep due to pain whenever I rolled over.
 From years of previous experience, I expected at least three days of pain, followed by a week or two of slow healing of residual soreness.
 What happened is that I slept better than expected, and I woke up with only slight twinges of pain left.
 By that afternoon, even those were gone.

 My second experience with rapid healing came in August, 2017.
 I had been using Dr. Aardsma’s Vitamin MePA Dietary Supplement for one and three quarter years by that time.